dtcenter/MET/met/docs/Users_Guide/point-stat.rst

   * - 28
     - O_RATE
     - Observation rate
-  * - 29
-    - FN_ON
-    - Number of forecast no and observation no

 Table 7.3 Format information for CTC (Contingency Table Counts) output line type.